 Get magazines and newspapers to cover your brand, advertise with them, and bang for your buck will follow.

 Um…actually, no. That’s not how it works.
-First of all, a lot happens before the getting “magazines and newspapers to cover your brand.”
+First of all, a lot happens before getting “magazines and newspapers to cover your brand.”
 When I was an intern in my twenties, way back when, at Jane Ayer Public Relations in Santa Monica, I had a better understanding of PR.
-Right here, Mr. Cohen shows us that he is in no way capable of giving advice on public relations issues (and this debate is a mute point, so remind me why I am writing this.)
+Right here, Mr. Cohen shows us that he is in no way capable of giving advice on public relations issues (and this debate is a moot point, so remind me why I am writing this.)

 PR people do not rely on paid advertising to gain coverage for their clients.
 That’s the job of marketing professionals who generally work closely with PR, but advertising is not PR.

 Zach’s blog post ascertains three points, and frankly, all three are wrong.

 2. New Agencies Inculcate a Culture of Experimentation

 I do, however, like the word “inculcate”.
 That’s fun to say: Inculcate: it sort of rolls around your mouth.
 Anyway…